stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

-   11. We shouldn't forget about our ability to encode interesting things in the types in Idris, so, for a challenge and without further ado, implement `hlist` (note the distinction between `HListF` and `HList`; yes, if you are rather new to dependent types, this might take a moment to digest):
+   11. We shouldn't forget about our ability to encode interesting things in the types in Idris, so, for a challenge and without further ado, implement `hlist` (note the distinction between `HListF` and `HList`).
+If you are rather new to dependent types, this might take a moment to digest, so don't forget to use holes.

        ```idris
        data HListF : (f : Type -> Type) -> (ts : List Type) -> Type where